langchain-ai/chat-langchain/README.md

 The app leverages LangChain's streaming support and async API to update the page in real time for multiple users.

 ## ✅ Running locally
-1. Install dependencies: `pip install -r requirements.txt`
+1. Install dependencies: `poetry install`
 1. Run `ingest.sh` to ingest LangChain docs data into the vectorstore (only needs to be done once).
    1. You can use other [Document Loaders](https://langchain.readthedocs.io/en/latest/modules/document_loaders.html) to load your own data into the vectorstore.
 1. Run the app: `make start`